ShivanshTiwari123/Telegram-GoogleChatbot/README.md

-Step 1:- Go to @BotFather and create one bot for u and at last copy the Bot token and save it!!!
+Step 1:- Go to telegram and in search bar type @BotFather and go there and start the bot and create one bot for u and at last copy the Bot token and save it!!!

 Step 2:- Git clone or copy the code and paste into the vscode into your project and plz i know there will be shown error!! so you have to install some pakages like pip install and all implement by searching the latest version of the pakage shwon in terminal...